 Lebara Mobile's SIM-only plans are designed for migrant workers, international communities and travellers who need to call home.
 The plans are weighted accordingly, so you can expect international calls to be quite a lot cheaper than rates offered by other providers.
 Lebara Mobile offers a variety of plans with different allowances for international calls, as well as the usual UK minutes and data allowances.

-Its most popular plan is fairly standard for the price, with unlimited UK minutes and a 5GB data allowance.
+Its most popular plan is good value for the price, with unlimited UK minutes and a 6GB data allowance.
 However data isn't the focus of Lebara Mobile's service.
-The unlimited international calls in this plan offer excellent value for customers calling its 40 included destinations.
+The unlimited international calls in this plan offer excellent value for customers calling its 42 included destinations.
 In addition to the usual European Union countries, you can call destinations including the USA, Australia, Hong Kong and New Zealand.

-There are also specific plans for Ghana and Nigeria, both of which are in its more expensive price range.
+There are also specific plans for Nigeria and Ghana, both of which are in its more expensive price range.
 The Ghana plan includes 140 minutes for calling Ghana, while the Nigeria plan offers 250 minutes of calls to Nigeria.
 Both plans have no UK minutes or data included, so you will need a second cheap UK SIM deal for making national calls.

 It's worth noting that Lebara Mobile's plans auto-renew every 30 days.
 This is a good thing if you want a more contract-like experience, but if you don't, it could catch you out.
 Details of how to opt out of this are on Lebara's website.